tensorflow/community/sigs/graphics/CHARTER.md

 ## Code of Conduct

-As with all forums and spaces related to TensorFlow, SIG ??? is subject to the [TensorFlow Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md).
+As with all forums and spaces related to TensorFlow, SIG Graphics is subject to the [TensorFlow Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md).